BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-01-31-get-brownfield-react-native-app-built-on-demand.md

 npm install
 {% endhighlight %}

 With this method, the `node_modules` files will be written in the symlink.
-So those files will be located in the source of the symlink, the `app-ios/react-native-views/node_modules` directory (This is pretty twisted, I know).
+So those files will be located in the source of the symlink, the `app-ios/react-native-views/node_modules` directory (This is pretty twisted, we had to admit).

 ```
 ├── app-ios/